The Bridgwater Arms historic building

 What is a Heritage Statement?

 A Heritage Statement is an essential document that outlines the distinctive features and values of a built heritage asset, such as a historic building or monument.
 This statement assesses how the asset’s architectural design and historical background contribute to its overall significance.
-Furthermore, it examines the asset’s relationship with its immediate surroundings, considering how it fits within the broader historic context.
+In addition, it examines the asset’s relationship with its immediate surroundings, considering how it fits within the broader historic context.

 The local planning authority will refer to your Heritage Statement to evaluate the likely effects of your proposed development on the historic environment.
 The document’s findings will inform the authority’s recommendations and any decisions made regarding your application.